iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 6: Enums and Pattern Matching
+Chapter 6.1: The Option Enum and Its Advantages Over Null Values